 - Attempt to handle the situation without police intervention.

-- If necessary, dial the police non-emergency # (see the
+- If necessary, dial the police non-emergency.
+Only call 911

 Examples of life threatening emergencies or crime in progress:

 What will happen if we overuse or abuse 911?

 If the police receives more than three 911 calls in a month, or if

 they deem any 911 call to be "911 abuse" (such as hanging up on a